 The relief for some, but not for others, is the elimination of the tax deduction for alimony payments.
 Previously, the individual paying alimony or maintenance payments could deduct payments from their income.
 The person receiving the payments would then include them as income.
 The new provision will apply to couples who sign divorce or separation paperwork after December 31, 2018.

-There are many more changes that will affect US citizens.
+There are many more changes that will affect US citizens, some of which we cover in Pt.
+2 of this series.
 However, the most important point to remember for now is the new tax reform will not affect your 2017 taxes.
 You won’t need to worry about these changes until you begin filing your 2018 tax return, which will be in 2019.

 At Back9, we have extensive experience with taxpayers that carry either or both US and Australian citizenship, Australians with US interests or assets, and Americans residing in Australia.
 We can help you determine the potential impact of the US tax reform, as well as develop an approach based on your specific circumstances.
 Get in touch with us for a confidential discussion.